Prestige (sociolinguistics): Causes

 The education system is one of the primary agents in emphasizing a "standard" way of speaking.
 For example, Wolfram's documentary also shows how speakers of AAVE are often corrected by teachers, since it has linguistic features that are different from what has been deemed the "standard."
 Criticism of AAVE in schools by teachers not only insults the students that speak AAVE, but those insults also put the individuals who taught these students how to speak, such as their family members, in a subordinate position.
 In turn, this further reinforces stratification of social groups in a linguistic and social context.
 In schools around the world that teach English, speaking "proper" English is emphasized, even if other varieties are equally valid and able to communicate the same ideas.
 In a school in Mumbai, India, there is a large emphasis placed on speaking "good English."
 Thus, proficiency is not determined by ability to convey ideas, but rather the grammatical adherence of the speaker to the rules used in the "standard" English variety, and speaking English that way.
 This not only perpetuates the idea of a "correct" way of speaking in the classroom, but this subordination extends well outside of the classroom.

 Many films and TV shows (especially children's TV shows) use different language varieties for different characters, which constructs their identity in particular ways.
 For example, the protagonists of Disney animated films tend to speak Standard American English, while minor characters or antagonists are more likely to speak with other accents.
 This is true even when characters would not logically speak English, as in the film Aladdin, where the title character Aladdin, his love interest Jasmine, and Jasmine's father have American accents, but several other characters do not.
 Associating the American accent with sympathetic or prestigious characters in children's TV shows/movies can have negative implications, contributing to the formation of stereotypes and biases.

-One of the primary examples of the debate of prestige within the media is the Oakland ebonics controversy of 1996.
-Illustrating the pervasiveness of public views on socio-educational issues in relation to language diversity, the Oakland, California school board came to a resolution recognizing Ebonics within public education.
-This proposition recognized Ebonics as a language system in attempts for the city to receive public funding for bilingual situations.
-Heavy debate arose amongst members of congress, newscasters, and other commentators with relatively little linguistics knowledge.

-The debate was extremely controversial, with beliefs stemming from the same beliefs that govern morality, religion, and ethics.
-Similar to the beliefs that govern these areas, the debate on Ebonics was believed to be inflexible.
-The discussion "surfaced foundational beliefs about language and language diversity and exposed an alternative, non-mainstream set of beliefs about language and language variation."